 Our first morning back in the outback.
 Awake to birdsong, and after breakfast head off for a walk while we pack the vehicles.
 We head west along the Gary Junction Road, originally built by Len Beadell as part of the Woomera long distance weapons project.
 Len constructed the road between August and November 1960.
 The road is maintained in good condition and travels along spectacular country interspersed with dramatic ranges.
 We visit Sandy Blight Junction and continue on past the Western Australian border and take an early camp at the scenic Dovers Hills.

 We travel on to Kiwirrkurra.
 Considered the most remote Aboriginal community in Australia, Kiwirrkurra is home to the Pintubi people.
-It is a dry community.
 We visit the Women’s Centre and the Art Centre, where Papunya Tula artists work.
 We also visit Len Beadell's burned out mess truck and the community store.
 We continue along the track west, where the Acacia woodland begins to give way to the sandhills of the Great Sandy Desert.

 The road continues west through expansive country, vast Spinifex plains interspersed with patches of acacia woodland, and stands of flowering grevillea.
 We enter an extensive desert oak forest, and visit Jupiter Well.
 There is a Beadell marker at Gary Junction, after signing the visitors book we take the Jenkins Track through to the Canning Stock Route.
-We take on water at Well 33.
-At Kunawarritji Aboriginal Community there is a shower, and the chance to purchase limited items at the newly constructed shop while taking in the ambience of this remote western desert community.
-We continue west and camp amid a forest of flowering honey grevillea near the banks of Lake Auld at Burrow Bore.
+We take on water at Well 33, the birthplace of Rover Thomas.
+At Kunawarritji Aboriginal Community there is a shower, and the chance to purchase limited items at the shop while taking in the ambience of this remote western desert community.
+We continue west and camp near the banks of Lake Auld at Burrow Bore.

 We travel to the community of Punmu, situated curiously on the shore of the saline Lake Dora.
 Almost reminiscent of a seaside town, other than the fact there is no water and we are in the middle of the Great Sandy Desert!
 We continue on to lunch on an unnamed high knoll with spectacular views over the surrounding desert.
 We pass by the Telfer Mine.
 This is a huge project , the largest gold mine in Australia operated by Newcrest involving two open cut and one underground mine.
 The gold is processed on site and the gold copper concentrate is trucked to Port Headland to be shipped, mainly to East Asia.
 That would mean the roads ahead improve – but not for us, we are heading south towards the remote and spectacular Karlamilyi (Rudall River) National Park.
 The sandhills finally recede, and we enter the Throssel Range.
+We visit breakfast creek waterhole and view Aboriginal petroglyphs and the carved names of early explorers.
 We take a break at the Duck Pond, a beautiful water filled gorge on the Coolbro Creek and continue on to our camp on an unnamed claypan surrounded by Spinifex coated red rocky ranges punctuated with white gums.
 This will be our base for the next two nights.

 We retrace our drive north for around 30 kms to a round dome like hill named Moses Chair by the explorer Frank Hann, before turning north west onto a seldom travelled access track through the western- most sandhills of the Great Sandy Desert.
 We travel through the Nifty Copper mine and on to the Woodie Woodie Mine, which marks our entry into the East Pilbara.
 700 people, mainly fly in fly out, live and work here.
 Operated by Consolidated Minerals, which was the subject of a hostile takeover by Ukrainian billionaire Gennadiy Bogolyubov, the mine extracts high quality Manganese mainly for use in stainless steel production.
 It appears out of nowhere, and thankfully disappears in the rear vision mirror equally as quickly, the main advantage being the road improves beyond Woodie.
 We take a lunch break beneath giant melaleucas and river red gums at a waterhole in the Oakover River.
 Ringed by giant Melaleuca trees, this waterhole is one of the most beautiful in the outback.
 The afternoon is spent enjoying one of the more remote and less visited parts of the East Pilbara.
-We take a walk to explore the magnificent Upper Carrwine Gorge, ascending the walls of the gorge to gaze out over a vast sheet of water.
+We explore the magnificent Upper Carrwine Gorge.

-After breakfast we head to Eel Pool for a morning swim in one of the outback’s most delightful swimming holes.
+After breakfast we head to Running Waters for a morning swim in one of the outback’s most delightful swimming holes.
 Surrounded by huge trees and tangled roots, the warm crystal clear spring fed water is a delight.
-We then take take the Woodie Woodie Road north to the junction with the Ripon Hills Road, and roll into Marble Bar, famous as Australia’s hottest town.
-We visit the “bar”, an unusual bar of jasper that was originally mistaken for marble that reaches across the Coongan River.
+We take the Skull Springs road through spectacular ranges redolent of a Fred Williams painting to Nullagaine and then north to Marble Bar, famous as Australia’s hottest town.
 No visit to Marble Bar would be complete without dropping in to the Iron Clad Hotel, a corrugated iron pub now on the Western Australian State heritage register.
-We head west along the scenic Hillside Road, which shows the Eastern Pilbara at its best.
-We camp in the hills surrounded by stunning red peaks that glow red in the early evening light.
+Our camp is at Doolena Gorge, amongst white gums beside the Coogan River.

 We travel south along the Port Headland road to the Auski Roadhouse.
 A chance to freshen up at the Caravan Park in Newman, visit the delightful Newman shopping Mall, where one can enjoy Newman café society while we reprovision for the next leg of our adventure.
 We refuel alongside the Road Trains at the Capricorn Roadhouse, one of Australia’s busiest, before heading to our camp in Acacia woodland north of Newman.

 Our arrival at a Len Beadell marker signifies our return to the Great Sandy Desert, this time, east along the Talawana Track.
-We cross the tributary of the Oakover River and the Rabbit Proof Fence.
-The road allows high-speed travel as far as the turn off to Cotton Creek community, but from there it is a slow grind through to Georgia Bore on the Canning Stock Route.
+We cross the tributary of the Oakover River and the original Rabbit Proof Fence.
+We fuel up at Parngurr community ahd travel to Georgia Bore on the Canning Stock Route.
 After topping up our water supplies from the hand pump we continue on to camp just beyond Well 23 on the Canning.

 We travel for 10 kms further along the Canning Stock Route before turning east to take the path less travelled along the Talawana Track, also constructed by Len Beadell.
 As we leave the stock route, the country flattens out and we find ourselves in wide open vast sandhill terrain .
 This is truly remote, seldom travelled country, offering spectacular vistas.
+We visit Midway Well, a native well that provided welcome relief for Larry Wells on the ill feted Calvert Expedition in 1907.
 Eventually the sandhills give way to the laterite plains and acacia woodlands of the Gibson Desert.

-The road crosses he Northern Territory Border at Docker River and winds through the stunning Petermann Ranges, before arriving at Yulara Ayers Rock Resort.
+The road crosses he Northern Territory Border at Docker River.
+We pay a visit to Lasseter's Cave, where the fabled explorer sheltered before setting off east to his death. we travel east past the Petermann Ranges and stop on a red sandhill to view Kata Tjuta, before arriving at Yulara Ayers Rock Resort.
 There is the option to leave the tour here or continue north to arrive at Alice Springs Hotels early evening.